AsaCooperStickland/Bert-n-Pals/README.md

 We provide some basic details of the parts of the code used for multi-task learning:

-`BertMulti`: This class contains two linear layers which project down to the smaller hidden size (called `hidden_size_aug` in the code), and optionally inbetween, a multi-head attention mechanism without the final projection matrix.
+`BertPals` and `BertLowRank`: These classes contains two linear layers which project down to the smaller hidden size (called `hidden_size_aug` in the code), and, for PALs, a multi-head attention mechanism without the final projection matrix inbetween.

 `BertLayer`: In the original code this class contains an entire BERT layer, and we modify it to include an optional BERTMulti layer or an LHUC transformation.

 `BertEncoder`: In the original code this implemented a module that applied a series of BERT layers to the input.
-We modify this class, to optionally tie together all the encoder and decoder matrices, and either set each layer to `multi-task mode', or add attention modules to add to the top of the model.
+We modify this class, to optionally tie together all the encoder and decoder matrices, and either set each layer to 'multi-task mode', or add attention modules to add to the top of the model.

 We implement our multi-task sampling methods (annealed, proportional etc.) with `np.random.choice`.